 SCI patients with less severe quadriplegia may be able to move their arms and hands with weakness, while those with more severe quadriplegia may not be able to move their arms at all.

 The higher your level of injury, the more parts of your upper body will be affected.
 For example, a C4 SCI patient will experience paralysis from the shoulders down while a C8 SCI patient will be able to move their arms, with some impaired hand function.

-Spinal cord injury rehabilitative therapies generally consist of physical and occupational therapy.
+Rehabilitation for quadriplegia after spinal cord injury consists of physical and occupational therapy.

 Physical therapy will use exercise to strengthen your muscles, improve range of motion, and build endurance.
 Individuals with incomplete quadriplegia may be able to move certain parts of their arms, legs, or torso and will need physical therapy to improve those functions.

 Occupational therapy will teach you how to adjust to everyday life with an SCI by focusing on activities of daily living like eating, toileting, and grooming.

 Generally, the most progress in recovery from quadriplegia is seen within the first 6 to 12 months after injury.
 This is because the central nervous system experiences an increased state of plasticity after injury.